tommyfreire/tp-cripto-g7/README.md

 - The number of bytes in the secret image must be divisible by `k`.
 - The carrier images must be at least as large as the secret image.
 - The program stores metadata (seed, shadow ID, etc.) in reserved bytes of the BMP header.
+The recovered image will also have these fields set, as its header is copied from a shadow image.
 - The script automates compilation and directory management for you.
 - The algorithm dynamically adjusts coefficients to avoid 256 in shadow pixels, as per the referenced paper.